Open for Enrollment

 9. Individual Participant Needs

-Session 4: Collaboration and Co-Creation (May 15, 2024)
+Session 4: Collaboration and Co-Creation (October 30, 2024)

 This session investigates key aspects of collaboration and co-creation by examining an arts-led children’s symposium.
 It explores the development and delivery of the symposium with a focus on the collaboration and co-creation between teaching artists, children and professionals from multiple disciplines.
 In particular, this session focuses on how teaching artists deliberately seek to foster in participants a growth mindset essential for both collaboration and co-creation.
 A growth mindset is characterised by an openness to new ideas, enquiry, wonder, questioning, challenging, acknowledging and embracing imperfections, and viewing the process as more important than the end result.